simoninireland/epydemic/doc/implementation/event-times.rst

 There are two places we could implement this:

-1. locally, within the :class:`PulseCOupledOscillator` class, by quantising the values we use for phases; or
+1. locally, within the :class:`PulseCoupledOscillator` class, by quantising the values we use for phases; or
 2. globally, within the :class:`Dynamics` class, to only allowe event times to happen to a given precision.